calint/tang-nano-9k--riscv--cache-psram/README.md

 ----------------------------------------------------------------------------
 [ ] os: list, span: position with list instance id so that a position in one
-    list / span can't be used in different list / span instance [x] investigate and try to recreate the "// !!!" issue in 'ramio' => Gowin 1.9.10.03 Education still an issue
+    list / span can't be used in different list / span instance [ ] investigate why release 1.1.7 has flukes at tests [x] investigate and try to recreate the "// !!!" issue in 'ramio' => Gowin 1.9.10.03 Education still an issue
     => without the 'else' 'data_out_ready' is assigned twice during the same